 MilestoneTimeframe

-Eligible for citizenship (optional)After 10+ years total
+Eligible for citizenship (optional)After 5 years as a domiciled foreigner

 Income Source Documentation